sybrenjansen/mpire/docs/usage/map/progress_bar.rst

 .. note::

-    The progress bar position is completely ignored when in a Jupyter/IPython notebook session or in the MPIRE dashboard.
+    Most progress bar options are completely ignored when in a Jupyter/IPython notebook session or in the MPIRE dashboard.

 .. _tqdm: https://pypi.python.org/pypi/tqdm